Outsiders (professional wrestling): Return to WCW (1996–1998, 1999)

 In October 1997, fellow nWo and former Kliq member Syxx began substituting for a legitimately injured Nash, teaming with Hall to defend the championship on numerous occasions.
-The Outsiders and Syxx claimed they were doing this under "Wolfpac Rules", also referring to themselves as The Wolfpac.
+The Outsiders and Syxx claimed they were doing this under "Wolfpac Rules" (a nod to the storyline existence of the Freebird Rule), also referring to themselves as The Wolfpac.
 Hall and Syxx eventually lost the title to The Steiner Brothers on October 13, 1997.
 The Outsiders and Steiners traded the title back and forth at both televised and non-televised events until Scott Steiner turned on his brother, joining the nWo and giving the title to Hall and Nash.

-In May 1998 at Slamboree, The Outsiders were scheduled to defend the tag team titles against Sting and The Giant during a storyline in which the nWo was splitting in two warring factions.
+In May 1998 at Slamboree, The Outsiders were scheduled to defend the tag team titles against Sting and The Giant during a storyline in which the nWo was splitting into two warring factions.
 Hall turned on Nash during this match, costing them the title as well as dissolving the tag team, having chosen to join nWo Hollywood as opposed to the splinter faction Nash formed under The Wolfpac name.
 Hall's personal problems began to affect him and while Nash was his enemy, he still showed obvious care and concern for his estranged friend.
 The split team faced each other once later in the year where Nash repeatedly hit powerbombs on the inebriated Hall into unconsciousness, before leaving the ring to take a countout loss.

 They reunited in early 1999, and stayed a team even after the nWo once again fell apart.
 After an aimless couple of months (Nash lost a retirement match), of just wandering around being pests to the other talent, they won the WCW World Tag Team Championship one last time in December 1999.
 It did not last, however, as Hall legitimately no-showed an event, thus the title was stripped from them, and the team was dissolved.

-World Wrestling Federation/Entertainment (2002)
+Return to WWF/E (2002)

 In 2002, with the WWF owning WCW and its trademarks, The Outsiders and Hollywood Hulk Hogan reformed as the nWo in a WWF ring.
 The reunion was short lived as Hogan became a fan favorite at WrestleMania X8, Nash got legitimately injured, and Hall and X-Pac (the former Syxx, who rejoined the group shortly after Hogan's fan favorite turn) were both released from WWE just months after their arrival.